Chinatowns in Queens: Chinese demographic

 Flushing's Chinatown ranks as New York City's largest Chinese community with 33,526 Chinese, up from 17,363, a 93% increase.
 The Brooklyn Chinatown is the second-largest Chinatown of NYC with 34,218 Chinese residents, up from 19,963 in 2000, a 71% increase.
 As for Manhattan's Chinatown, its Chinese population declined by 17%, from 34,554 to 28,681 since 2000, to become the third-largest.

 Of all the Chinatowns of New York City, the Flushing Chinatown is also the most diverse, with large populations of Chinese groups from various regions of Mainland China and Taiwan.
 The Northeastern Chinese immigrants are increasingly becoming the largest Chinese group in Flushing.

+Due to Flushing's Chinatown having such varieties of Chinese residents coming from many places of China and Taiwan including a limited Cantonese speaking population, in many ways this is comparable to how Shenzhen, China as a migrant city is largely populated by residents from almost every part of China and Taiwan but because it is located in Guangdong province it still retains a limited number of the original local Cantonese and Hakka speaking populations mixed in.
+In many ways, this can be considered as Little Shenzhen(小深圳) despite not officially having this title or not being recognized by media.

 Culture

 Flushing Chinatown now rivals Manhattan's Chinatown as a center of Chinese culture and has been called the "Chinese Times Square" or the "Chinese Manhattan".
 The Lunar New Year Parade has become a growing annual celebration of Chinese New Year.
-More and larger Chinese supermarkets are locating and selling a diverse and uniquely vast array of Chinese food and ingredient selections in Flushing, the largest of which include Hong Kong Supermarket and New York Supermarket, which also happen to be rapidly growing Chinese American chain supermarkets.
+More and larger Chinese supermarkets are locating and selling a diverse array of Chinese food and ingredient selections in Flushing, the largest of which include Hong Kong Supermarket and New York Supermarket, which also happen to be rapidly growing Chinese American chain supermarkets.
 The segment of Main Street between Roosevelt Avenue and Kissena Boulevard represents the cultural heart of Flushing Chinatown.
 Flushing's rise as the largest epicenter of Chinese culture outside Asia has been attributed to the remarkable diversity of regional Chinese demographics represented.
 The growth of the business activity at the core of Downtown Flushing, dominated by the Flushing Chinatown, has continued to flourish despite the COVID-19 pandemic.

+The former Flushing Mall, a shopping center known for its Asian food court, closed in January 2015 and was subsequently redeveloped.